skylight-hq/skylight.digital/pages/type_test.md

 permalink: /type/
 ---

-this is regular text
+This is regular text.

-> "this is a blockquote"
+> "This is a blockquote."

-this is alert copy
+This is a "tip" callout.
+{: .tip }

+This is a "note" callout.
+{: .note }

+This is an "example" callout.
-{: .alert--tip }
+{: .example }

-this is alert copy
+This is a "highlight" callout.
-{: .alert--info }
+{: .callout }

-{% include callout.html
-  type = "pullquote"
-  content = "We had been training on agile for some time, and before, we understood all the ingredients.
-But this workshop brought all the ingredients together and showed us how to bake a cake." cite_name = "Tamara Srzentic" cite_title = "Deputy Director, Office of Innovation at CHHS"
-%}
+<aside class="news-coverage callout">
   <h2>News callout</h2>
-<aside class="news-coverage callout">
-  <h2>News coverage</h2>
   <ul>
     <li>
       <a href="#0" target="_blank">46 States and Territories to Receive Preschool Development Grants</a>